stalkermustang/bcdc_ds_takehome/README.md

 Blockchain.com generally expects candidates to spend around 3 hours on the task, depending on their availability.

-Please note that I, the author, spent ~8 hours on the attached solution.
+Please note that I, the author of this solution (not the whole TakeHome), spent ~8 hours on the attached solution.
 However, I spent most of the time on notes/descriptions and their proper (and the best possible) English translation.